cakephp/docs/en/console-and-shells/option-parsers.rst

     ``snake_case`` in addition to the camelBacked form.

 .. deprecated:: 3.6.0
     Subcommands are deprecated.
-Instead use :ref:`nested-commands`.
+Instead use :ref:`nested commands <renaming-commands>`.